Open government is important. It’s powerful. It’s the American way.

 Unfortunately there are many government officials throughout our country — in state and national government — who take the “what they don’t know won’t hurt us” attitude, leaning heavily on closed-door meetings, locked away documents and repressed information as their way of doing the public’s business.

 We are fortunate in Sampson County right now to have many government leaders who believe strongly in the openness of government.
-At City Council and county commissioners meetings, fewer and fewer closed door meetings are called for, and at our small municipal government meetings, it is rare for members to shut the door to the public, and if they do, they usually have very good — and legal — reasons to do so.
+At City Council and county commissioners meetings, fewer and fewer closed door meetings are called for, and at our small municipal government meetings, it is rare for members to shut the door to the public they serve, and if they do, they usually have good — and legal — reasons to do so.

-As citizens, open government is something we should encourage and something, quite frankly, we should demand of our leaders.
+As citizens, open government is something we should encourage and something, quite frankly, we should demand of our leaders at every level of government.